Rafz9Abz9/Essence/README.md

 - Select the group with the attached policy, click ‘Next’ > Tags, ‘Next’ > ‘Review’, and ‘Create user’.
 - On the next page, download the CSV file containing the user’s access key and secret access key for future use.

+**Connecting AWS to Django**
+- Sign Up for AWS: Create an AWS account if you haven't already.
+- Install Boto3: Use pip to install the Boto3 library, the official AWS SDK for Python.
+- Set Up AWS IAM User: Create an IAM user in the AWS Management Console with appropriate permissions and note down the Access Key ID and Secret Access Key.
+- Configure AWS Credentials: Add your AWS credentials to your Django project's settings using environment variables or a configuration file.
+- Install Django Storages: Use pip to install Django Storages, a library that provides custom storage backends for Django applications.
+- Configure Django Settings: Set up Django to use AWS S3 for static and media file storage by specifying the bucket name and AWS credentials in your settings.py file.
+- Upload Files to S3: Use the AWS Management Console or Boto3 to upload your static and media files to your S3 bucket.
+- Test Integration: Start your Django server and verify that static and media files are being served from AWS S3.
+- By following these steps, you'll be able to connect AWS to your Django project and use S3 for storing static and media files.

 **Heroku**
 - Go to the Heroku website.
 - Register or login.